-Our business and customer requirements are ever-changing and so our supplier network changes too to keep pace with our product offering.
-We therefore understand that this is not a short-term programme and must be a sustainable process which continues to provide us with the desired levels of transparency within our supply chain.
+Our business and customer requirements are ever-changing and so our supplier network changes too, to keep pace with our product offering.
+We therefore understand that ongoing review of best practice is essential to continually provide us with the desired levels of transparency within our supply chain.